ivancherepennikov/ML_project/README.md

 # Math Expression Recognition Project

-This repository is an educational project created by students Cherepennikov and Sorvachev.
 The project builds a system capable of solving simple mathematical expressions from photos using:

 - a custom PyTorch-based Convolutional Neural Network,